websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

 ## Creating the Configuration Interface

 Defining configurable attributes in a configuration interface is enough to generate a configuration UI in [System Settings](../../../system-administration/configuring-liferay/system-settings.md).
-It also defines the configurable attributes.

 In the sample project, the `N2F3WebConfiguration.java` file is the configuration interface.